mmilano/SidePanelCollapse/README.md

 ### Other Details of the Demo
-On the index page, the sidepanel menu displays only at large (in the Boostrap breakpoint definition) window sizes or smaller; at extra-large, the primary navigation displays in-page anchor links in a row.
+On the index page, the sidepanel menu displays only at large (in the Bootstrap breakpoint definition) window sizes or smaller; at extra-large, the primary navigation displays in-page anchor links in a row.
 The anchor links scroll to their respective sections, but the side panel items are links to the interior pages.

 On the interior pages, the sidepanel menu always displays.

-## Roadmap
+## Project Roadmap
+Planned future revisions for SidePanelCollapse.
+#### Q2, 2019
 - npm package for library
+#### In the Backlog
 - Tests
 - Allow the opening button to also be the close, and not require a separate close element
 - Method to dispose of the sidepanel